Murder of Bobby Greenlease

 Robert Cosgrove Greenlease Jr. (February 3, 1947 – September 28, 1953) was a six-year-old from Kansas City, Missouri, United States, who was the victim of a kidnapping and homicide on September 28, 1953.
 His father, Robert Cosgrove Greenlease Sr., was a multi-millionaire auto dealer, and the demanded ransom payment was the largest in American history at the time.

-Greenlease Jr.'s kidnappers, Carl Hall and Bonnie Heady, had no intention of returning him to his family, the child having been murdered before the ransom demand was even issued.
+Greenlease Jr.'s kidnappers, Carl Hall and Bonnie Heady, had no intention of returning him to his family; the child having been murdered before the ransom demand was even issued.
 Both perpetrators were sentenced to death and executed in Missouri's gas chamber in December 1953.
 Heady was the third woman ever to be executed by U.S. federal authorities.

 Background

-Robert "Bobby" Cosgrove Greenlease Jr. was born to Robert Greenlease Sr. (1882–1969) and Virginia Pollock (Greenlease) (1909–2001), his second wife, on February 3, 1947.
+Robert "Bobby" Cosgrove Greenlease Jr. was born to Robert Greenlease Sr. and Virginia Greenlease (née Pollock), his second wife, on February 3, 1947.
 (They were married in 1939.
-Greenlease's first wife was Betty "Bessie" Rush (1890–1950), whom he married on March 3, 1913.)
+Greenlease's first wife was Betty "Bessie" Rush, whom he married on March 3, 1913.)
 The elder Greenlease was a multi-millionaire car dealer and entrepreneur, having made his fortune by introducing General Motors vehicles to the Great Plains in the early 20th century, owning dealerships from Texas to South Dakota.
 He was 65 years old when Bobby was born in 1947.
 The Greenleases were said to have been devoted to Bobby.

 According to author John Heidenry, Bobby was said to be a trusting boy; Bonnie Heady later stated that from the moment she appeared at his school posing as his aunt to take him to his mother, he just took her hand and did anything he was told to do.